 TIP:Doing whatever it takes to suspend the line off the water will keep your flies in a natural dead drift.
 This means long/low arm reach at the start of the drift, high arm reach at the middle, and long low arm reach at the end of the drift.

 Think of your line as puppet strings.
 You’ll have better control and contact with your puppet (flies) if you don’t let your line fall and succumb to the water's current.

 What these 2 mistakes have in common is that they both deal with fly location, dead drift and close contact to the fly.
 It’s the primary reason euro nymphing is so much more effective than traditional indicator nymphing.
-If these problems are corrected, the benefits of euro nymphing will never be utilized.
+If these problems are not corrected, the benefits of euro nymphing will never be utilized.
 When you improve your ESN skills your fish count will go up!
 Yay.
 But then, you’ll have another problem- how to successfully land your fish.
 Seriously, landing fish is a skill that you only get good at when you have hooked and fought lot’s of fish.
 In my next article I’ll discuss why people have so much trouble getting the trout in their net.
 Stay tuned!